zsra/CYK/README.md

 ----Info------

-Grammar format must be start with the Base Symbol like S.
+Grammar format must be starts with the Base Symbol like S.
 Grammar Format:

 |Non-Terminal| -> |Non-Terminal||Non-Terminal|